 If you follow the simple advice in this leaflet, you should be able to carry out your own foot care, unless you develop a specific problem.

-It is essential to receive a foot screening and assessment from a health professional each year.
+It is essential to receive a foot screening and assessment from your GP Practice each year.

 Check your feet daily for any blisters, breaks in the skin, pain or any signs of infection such as swelling, heat or redness.
 If you are unable to do this, ask your partner, a friend or carer to help you or use a mirror.